bokulich-lab/moshpit-docs/moshpit_docs/chapters/mag-recovery.md

   --verbose
 ```
 - Alternatively, you can also use `qiime assembly assemble-spades` to assemble contigs with SPAdes.
-- `--p-coassemble` parameter can be set to "TRUE" if you wish to co-assemble reads into contigs from all samples.

 ## Contig QC with QUAST
 Once the reads are assembled into contigs, we can use QUAST to evaluate the quality of our assembly.
 There are many metrics which can be used for that purpose but here we will focus on the two most popular metrics: